 If you’re like most people, when you get sick or hurt, you turn to medical professionals such as doctors or nurses to feel better.
 Relying on their extensive training and experience to guide your return to good health makes sense.
 We trust that these medical professionals will help bring about improvements.
 After all, many medical schools ask doctors to pledge “to not harm.”

 But it doesn’t always turn out that way.
-Doctors, nurses, and other professionals make mistakes, and worse, some act with recklessness and negligence that can have catastrophic results.
-If this has happened to you, it may be wise to consult with an experienced medical malpractice attorney.
+Doctors, nurses, and other professionals make mistakes; worse, some act recklessly, and negligence can have catastrophic results.
+If this has happened to you, consulting with an experienced medical malpractice attorney may be wise.

-The De Castroverde Law Group team has extensive experience in all types of medical malpractice, including misdiagnosis, incorrect prescriptions, surgical errors, pregnancy and childbirth injuries, and anesthesia mistakes.
+The De Castroverde Law Group team has extensive experience in medical malpractice, including misdiagnosis, incorrect prescriptions, surgical errors, pregnancy and childbirth injuries, and anesthesia mistakes.
 Please consult with our attorneys so we can assess your case and build a strategy to get you the compensation you deserve.